ryan-blunden/es7-module-loading-starter-kit/README.md

 ## Setup

-Once downloaded, open a commandline window, change into this root directory for this project, then run `npm install` to install all required dependencies.
+Once downloaded, open a commandline window, navigate to the root directory, then run `npm install` to install all required dependencies.

 ## To verify everything is working